Fruit pudding

 Fruit pudding is a Scottish dish which is a mixture of wheat or oatmeal flour or breadcrumbs, beef suet, brown sugar, currants, raisins, sultanas, salt and cinnamon, formed into the shape of a large sausage.

 Normally cut into slices and fried, it is an optional feature of the traditional Scottish breakfast.
 Although served in this context as part of a savoury meal, its close relationship to clootie dumpling means it may also be served as a dessert.

 Many Scottish producers of sausage, sliced sausage, black pudding, white pudding and haggis also make fruit pudding.

 It is not uncommon to find a "breakfast pack" consisting of sausage, sliced sausage, black pudding and fruit pudding on sale in Scottish shops.

-In London, rock musician Alex Harvey purchased his Scottish breakfast supplies, including fruit pudding, from Fortnum and Mason.